Master Games, or

 Skittles in Yarcombe was first organised by John

-and Ralph Salter and is currently run by
+and Ralph Salter and more recently run by

 from September to April and is contested between

-number of teams will vary according to the total number of participants.
+number of teams varies according to the total number of participants.

-closure, matches will all be played on a Tuesday
+closure, matches have been played on a Tuesday

 at either The Sidmouth Arms